xvxx/shy/doc/shy.1.md

 	shy

+To connect more quickly to a host, you may want to launch in search
+mode:

+	shy -s

-If you want to use a config file other than `~/.ssh/config`, however, you can pass a path using the `-c` or `--config` options.
+If you want to use a config file other than `~/.ssh/config`, you can pass a path using the `-c` or `--config` options.

 # OPTIONS